 Backcountry Skiing in Steamboat Springs Colorado

-Buffalo Pass is a mecca for backcountry skiing and riding, not only here .
+Buffalo Pass is a mecca for backcountry skiing and riding.
 It is one of Colorado’s most accessible locations for those looking to get after it in the powder.
-Due to its popularity, Buffalo Pass, beyond the Fish Creek Canyon accessed from the Steamboat Ski area, is one of the Steamboat backcountry skiers favorite locations.
+Fish Creek Canyon accessed from the Steamboat Ski area is probably the most popular backcountry zone in the area but then its Buff Pass.
 But beyond Buffalo Pass, what else exists?

 As mentioned, Fish Creek Canyon is a backcountry favorite and the go to location for fresh lines since it is accessed from the gates off the top of the ski area.
 The Canyon has many options for the cautious backcountry skier.
-Though it is skied a bunch and typically has a skin track that traverses the terrain back to the ski area, those accessing the Canyon need to understand that consequences exist, like all backcountry skiing.
+Though it is skied a bunch and typically has a skin track that traverses the terrain back to the ski area, those accessing the Canyon need to understand that consequences exist.
 All those exiting thru the gates from the ski area should wear beacons and carry shovels and probes on all persons.
-Everyone should practice safe backcountry protocols in this terrain.
 This is unfortunately not a practice that many who enter this terrain undertake.
-There is a false sense of security about the Canyon and many who enter are novice backcountry skiers or riders and at some point something very bad is going to happen to someone in this area.
+Everyone should practice safe backcountry protocols in this terrain while in Fish Creek Canyon.

-Like the Canyon and Buffalo Pass, Rabbit Ears Pass is also a great place to get after a classic Colorado backcountry skiing experience.
+Like the Canyon and Buffalo Pass, Rabbit Ears Pass is also a great place to get after a classic Colorado backcountry experience.
 Though the lines on Rabbit Ears are short and hold some lengthy travel times to get to the turns, the ease of having Highway 40 getting you up high into the backcountry allows for some good access.
-Lines like Little Snowbird and Little Alta as well as the classic Devils Hangover and Hogan Park Route offer many novice and expert type backcountry skiers good access to powder filled lines.
+Lines like Little Snowbird, Little Alta, Mongolian Bowl and Walton Peak, as well as the classic Devils Hangover and Hogan Park Route offer many novice and expert type backcountry skiers good access to powder filled lines.
 The pitches on Rabbit Ears are usually short but longer lines exist for those willing to get after it.

 North Routt County is where the largest amount of backcountry terrain exists in the area.
-Little Agnes is a classic as well as the dominant feature in the area, Hahns Peak.
+Little Agnes is a classic, as well as the dominant feature in the area being Hahns Peak.
 Both areas are accessed best by snowmobile which allows for quicker access to the terrain.
-Sand Peak is another great option for those willing.
+Sand Mountain is another great option for those willing.